zzzprojects/learn-orm/tutorials/ssis/variables.md

 | Option            | Description                                                                 |
 | :-----------------| :---------------------------------------------------------------------------|
 | Add Variable      | Add a user-defined variable.
-| Move Variable     | Click a variable in the list, and then click Move Variable to change the variable scope.
-In the Select New Scope dialog box, select the package or a container, task, or event handler in the package, to change the variable scope.
+| Move Variable     | Click a variable in the list.
+Then click Move Variable to change the variable scope.
+In the Select New Scope dialog box, select the package or a container, task, or event handler in the package to change the variable scope.
 | Delete Variable   | Select a variable from the list, and then click Delete Variable.
 | Grid Options      | Click to open the Variable Grid Options dialog box where you can change the column selection and apply filters to the Variables window.
 For more information, see Variable Grid Options.
 | Name              | View the variable name.
 You can update the name for user-defined variables.
 | Scope             | View the scope of the variable.
 A variable has either the scope of the entire package or the scope of a container or task.
 The scope of the variable must be sufficient so that the variable is visible to any other tasks or components that need to read or set its value.
 You can change the scope by clicking the variable and then clicking Move Variable in the Variables window.
 | Data Type         | View the data type of the variable.
 You can select a data type from the list for user-defined variables.
 | Value             | View the variable value.
 You can update the value for user-defined variables.
 This value can be a literal or an expression, and the value can be a multi-line string.
-To assign an expression to the variable, click the ellipse button that is next to the Expression column in the Variables window.
+To assign an expression to the variable, click the ellipse button next to the Expression column in the Variables window.
 | Namespace         | View the namespace name.
 User-defined variables are initially created in the User namespace, but you can change the namespace name in the Namespace field.
 To display this column, click Grid Options.
 | Raise Change Event| Indicate whether to raise the OnVariableValueChanged event when a value changes.
 You can update the value for user-defined and system variables.
 By default, the Variables window does not list this column.
 To display this column, click Grid Options.
 | Description       | View the variable description.
 You can change the description for user-defined variables.
 By default, the Variables window does not list this column.
 To display this column, click Grid Options.